google-research/football/gfootball/doc/compile_engine.md

 ### Apple Silicon
 The environment can be compiled and run on Apple Silicon.
 Until some dependencies (`opencv-python`, `numpy`, etc.) fully support new architecture, the required components should be installed manually beforehand, and Google Research Football should be installed without dependencies (`--no-deps`).
-To be continued...

 #### Installation with conda
 Python dependencies can be installed via `conda's` fork [miniforge](https://github.com/conda-forge/miniforge).